1.4.32 Internal Control Review Program

 1. Evaluating the effectiveness of internal controls.

-2. Partnering with business units to implement and evaluate Office of Management and Budget (OMB) Circular A-123 requirements.
+2. Partnering with operating divisions to implement and evaluate Office of Management and Budget (OMB) Circular A-123, Management’s Responsibility for Enterprise Risk Management and Internal Control requirements.

 3. Developing detailed procedures, documentation, training for managers and employees and reporting requirements necessary to review, establish, maintain, test, improve and report on the IRS’s control systems.